-Depending on the instruction, the one-byte instruction code is followed by address bytes, or by data bytes, or by both or none.
-Chip Select (\overline{S}) must be driven High after the last bit of the instruction sequence has been shifted in.
-At the end of a Page Program (PP), Sector Erase (SE), Bulk Erase (BE) or Write Status Register (WRSR) instruction, Chip Select (\overline{S}) must be driven High exactly at a byte boundary, otherwise the instruction is rejected, and is not executed.
-That is, Chip Select (\overline{S}) must driven High when the number of clock pulses after Chip Select (\overline{S}) being driven Low is an exact multiple of eight.
+(RES) instruction, the shifted-in instruction sequence is followed by a data-out sequence.
+Chip Select ( $\overline{S}$ ) can be driven High after any bit of the data-out sequence is being shifted out.

+In the case of a Page Program (PP), Sector Erase (SE), Bulk Erase (BE), Write Status Register (WRSR), Write Enable (WREN), Write Disable (WRDI) or Deep Power-down instruction, Chip Select ( $\overline{S}$ ) must be driven High exactly at a byte boundary, otherwise the instruction is rejected, and is not executed.
+That is, Chip Select ( $\overline{S}$ ) must driven High when the number of clock pulses after Chip Select ( $\overline{S}$ ) being driven Low is an exact multiple of eight.